Property for sale in Italy

 - 3M

-- Property prices in Italy from 1,000 to 15,000 €/m²
+- House prices in Italy from 1,000 to 15,000 €/m²

-- Property tax in Italy from 9% to 10% on purchases
+- Property tax in Italy from 9% to 10%

 - Property maintenance in Italy from 1% to 3% of the property price per annum

-- How to get a residence permit in Italy
+- How to get a residence permit in Italy?

 .jpg)